Portuguese Fireplace

 The Portuguese Fireplace is a war memorial in the New Forest National Park, near the village of Lyndhurst, Hampshire, England.
 It is located on the road between Bolderwood and Emery Down, approximately 2 km from the latter.
-It is near to Millyford Bridge and is used as a Waymark.
+It is near Millyford Bridge and is used as a Waymark.
 Because it was also operated by the Canadian Forestry Corps, it is also referred to locally as the Canadian Fireplace.

 Plaque

 Next to the memorial was a plaque explaining the significance of the fireplace which read:

 In World War I, local labour was in short supply due to the war effort.
 In order to help with the timber production for the war, a Portuguese Army unit with the Canadian Timber Corps helped the local population whilst local foresters were away fighting.
 The fireplace is what remains of the cookhouse of the camp of those people who lived, worked and helped out in the area.